sytnikov/chatgpt-image-generator/README.md

 ## Deployment

+This Chrome extension is published in the [Google Chrome Webstore](https://chromewebstore.google.com/detail/chatgpt-image-generator/nnpdeoblieaeppbbemdbdbpajcpoogcp?hl=en-US&utm_source=ext_sidebar).
 The backend proxy server is deployed on [Vercel](https://vercel.com).